Mrunal2148/SER516-Period4/README.md

 ## Setting the Ports

-The ports for the backend and frontend are set in the `.env` file.
-You can change the ports by modifying the `GATEWAY_PORT` and `CLIENT_PORT` variables in the `.env` file.
+The ports for the frontend are set in the `.env` file.
+You can change the ports by modifying the `CLIENT_PORT` variables in the `.env` file.